 Our Cassis is neither made in France, nor are we following conventional manufacturing processes.
 We reinterpret the traditional method.
 According to the EU Spirits Regulation, Crème de Cassis must have a sugar content of at least 400 grams of sugar per liter.
 For the CASSIS 775, the sugar content has been reduced by half to balance the ratio of acidity and sweetness.
 As with most products of the Freimeisterkollektiv many ingredients come from a single source.
-The Mozer family in the district of Hohenlohe in Baden-Wuerttemberg cultivates the blackcurrants themselves and processes them on their own farm.
+The Mozer family in the district of Hohenlohe in Baden-Wuerttemberg cultivate the blackcurrants themselves and process them on their own farm.

 Intense fresh berry aroma, floral notes

-Ripe currants, tropical fruits, earthy notes, elegant acidity, velvety mouthfeel
+Ripe Currants, Tropical Fruits, earthy notes, elegant acidity, velvety mouthfeel

 Traditional recipes describe Crème de Cassis as an applied liqueur in which blackcurrants are macerated in alcohol.
 Fritz-Martin Mozer renounces this maceration, but instead squeezes the blackcurrants fresh instead.
-This direct or mother juice – for a liter of juice in about two kilos of berries needed – is the basis of the liqueur, which is stretched with blackcurrant fire.
+This direct or mother juice – for one liter of juice about two kilos of berries are needed – is the basis of the liqueur, which is stretched with blackcurrant fire.
 This is won by Fritz-Martin Moser from maceration and distillation and was developed specifically for the Freimeisterkollektiv.
 The addition of other flavors or citric acid is completely omitted.

 The result is a complex liqueur that offers freshness and fruitiness and less herbaceous aromas or, for example, a taste of cooked berries.
-At 25% vol., The alcohol content is slightly higher than with commercial products (around 20%), making it ideal for processing cocktails.
+At 25% vol., The alcohol content is slightly higher than with commercial products (around 20%), making it ideal for mixing cocktails.